MicrosoftDocs/power-automate-docs/articles/us-govt.md

 Azure is distributed among multiple clouds.
 By default, tenants are allowed to open firewall rules to a cloud-specific instance, but cross-cloud networking is different and requires opening specific firewall rules to communicate between services.
-If you are a Power Automate customer and you have existing SQL instances in azure public cloud which you need to access, you must open specific firewall ports in SQL to the Azure Government Cloud IP space for the following
+If you are a Power Automate customer and you have existing SQL instances in azure public cloud, which you need to access, you must open specific firewall ports in SQL to the Azure Government Cloud IP space for the following
 datacenters:

 - USGov Virginia
 - USGov Texas

-Please refer to the [Azure IP Ranges and Service Tags – US Government Cloud](https://www.microsoft.com/download/confirmation.aspx?id=57063) document, focusing attention on AzureCloud.usgovtexas and AzureCloud.usgovvirginia.
+Refer to the [Azure IP Ranges and Service Tags – US Government Cloud](https://www.microsoft.com/download/confirmation.aspx?id=57063) document, focusing attention on AzureCloud.usgovtexas and AzureCloud.usgovvirginia.
 Also note that these are the IP ranges required for your end-users to have access to the service URLs.